 Cross-Engine search results

+Retrieved users and devices are limited by your view domain.
 Click the name of a user or device to respectively open the user or device view, regardless of the Engine where the user or device is located.
-All other matching objects and items on the right-hand side of the search window are retrieved from the current Engine only.
-In any case, the results are limited by the domain view of the current user of the Finder.

 Searching devices in the Portal